Nicole ‘Snooki’ Polizzi Claps Back At Haters Who Call Her Out For Seaside Heights Arrest

-Jersey Shore: Family Vacation starlet Nicole “Snooki” Polizzi has come a long way since her days of hitting up the clubs and getting intoxicated with her fellow “Meatballs.”
-She’s now a mom of two — with another on the way — as well as a successful business owner and entrepreneur, and she made sure a few trolls in the comments section of her latest post remembered that.
+Jersey Shore: Family Vacation star Nicole “Snooki” Polizzi has come a long way since her days of hitting up the clubs and getting intoxicated with her fellow “Meatballs.”
+She’s now a mom-of-two — with another on the way — as well as a successful business owner and entrepreneur, and she made sure a few trolls in the comments section of her latest post remembered that.

 Polizzi took to Instagram to share a sweet snap of her daughter, 4-year old Giovanna, watching her mom on a production screen as she tapes the third season of Jersey Shore: Family Vacation.
-Polizzi joked that life has come full circle for her, as Giovanna held tight on to “Crocadilly,” her mom’s infamous stuffed crocodile that made several appearances in the original Jersey Shore seasons.
+Polizzi joked that life has come full circle for her, as Giovanna held on tight to “Crocadilly,” her mom’s infamous stuffed crocodile that made several appearances in the original Jersey Shore seasons.

 One commenter hopped on to remind the reality star of her arrest on the Jersey Shore after a day full of drinking, and of how she was thrown in jail on charges of disorderly conduct.
 The 2010 incident was taped for an episode of JS, and cameras followed Polizzi as she stumbled across the beach and was ultimately placed in handcuffs before being escorted to a police vehicle.

-“Let’s watch mommy get arrested in seaside heights,” the hater said.
+“Let’s watch mommy get arrested in seaside heights,” the commenter said.

 Polizzi quickly clapped back and let them have a piece of her mind, and reminded the snarky commenter of who she is these days.